Mopar Vehicle Protection Reviews

 Mopar Vehicle Protection policies

 If you’re considering Mopar Vehicle Protection for your extended warranty, there are a few policies to note.
-First, pre-owned vehicles will need an inspection to be eligible for a warranty.
-Second, plans can be transferred for a $50 fee in most states.
-Lastly, if you want to cancel a Mopar plan, you need to visit a dealer or send an email or fax to Mopar.
+Plans can be transferred for a $50 fee in most states if you sell your car while your warranty is still active.
+If you want to cancel a Mopar plan, you need to visit a dealer or send an email or fax to Mopar.

 How does Mopar Vehicle Protection work?

 Mopar Vehicle Protection works by offering extended warranty coverage for new or pre-owned vehicles under the Stellantis umbrella.
-When a covered part experiences failure from a manufacturer-related issue, your plan will cover the unexpected repair costs after you file a claim.
+When a covered part experiences failure from a manufacturer-related issue, your plan will take care of the repair costs after you file a claim.

 How do I file a claim with Mopar Vehicle Protection?